-The New York City Police Department is still looking for missing autistic teenager Avonte Oquendo, but Police Commissioner Ray Kelly says the department may make some changes to its approach.
+The New York City Police Department is still looking for missing teenager Avonte Oquendo, but Police Commissioner Ray Kelly says the department may make some changes to its approach.

 Avonte Oquendo was last seen leaving the Riverview School in Long Island City on October 4.